apache/flink-cdc/docs/content/connectors/mysql-cdc.md

 )
 ```

+**Notes:**
-**Note:** MySQL source will print the current binlog position into logs with INFO level on checkpoint, with the prefix
+1. MySQL source will print the current binlog position into logs with INFO level on checkpoint, with the prefix
 "Binlog offset on checkpoint {checkpoint-id}".
 It could be useful if you want to restart the job from a specific checkpointed position.
+2. If schema of capturing tables was changed previously, starting with earliest offset, specific offset or timestamp
+could fail as the Debezium reader keeps the current latest table schema internally and earlier records with unmatched schema cannot be correctly parsed.

 ### DataStream Source